 “his travel budget is the envy of all but Bruce Wayne”

-The superspy also knows how to enjoy the good things in life as another phrase which is attributed to him “vodka martini, shaken not stirred” ably demonstrates.
-His well known love of a certain expensive champagne, only ever travelling first class, driving Aston Martins or flying by private jet makes his travel budget is the envy of all but Bruce Wayne.
+The superspy also knows how to enjoy the good things in life as another phrase attributed to him “vodka martini, shaken not stirred” ably demonstrates.
+His well-known love of a certain expensive champagne, only ever travelling first class, driving Aston Martins or flying by private jet makes his travel budget is the envy of all but Bruce Wayne.
 He scoffs at Virgin Atlantic or Singapore Airlines he always travels British Intelligence.
-They really seem to be missing some good commercial opportunities here, obviously in need of a new marketing strategist.
+They are genuinely missing some good commercial opportunities here, obviously in need of a new marketing strategist.

-He obviously knows the secret to good clothes pressing and packing but even so his tailor must be the envy of Saville Row.
+He obviously knows the secret to good pressing and packing but even so his tailor is probably the envy of Saville Row.
 Seriously, if MI6 explored some of it’s commercial enterprises we’d have a better economy than any of the former enemies of the Empire!

 “avoiding the risk of headaches from low flying top hats”

-Our man Bond, is a very capable and adaptable individual, he has learnt to make the most of every situation.
-Whether escaping some impromptu laser sex modification or avoiding the risk of headaches from low flying top hats his sense of humour and eternal optimism ensures he comes out smelling of Floris No. 89.
+Our man Bond, is a very capable and adaptable person, he has learnt to make the most of every situation.
+Whether escaping some impromptu laser sex change or avoiding the risk of headaches from low flying top hats his sense of humour and eternal optimism ensures he comes out smelling of Floris No. 89.

-Arguably his ability to overcome his shortcomings could be the most useful lesson to be learned.
-A renowned misogynist (I googled it; woman hater) his success with the fairer sex regardless of any charms confuses mere mortals to say the least.
+Arguably his ability to overcome his shortcomings could be the most useful lesson learned.
+A renowned misogynist (I googled it; woman-hater) his success with the fairer sex regardless of any charms confuses mere mortals to say the least.
 He also has the unstinting devotion of the ever loyal Miss Moneypenny and one suspects even Dame Judi Dench holds a secret torch for him.
 Maybe good girls really do prefer a bad boy?

 Getting back to reality I’ll never be able to travel like James Bond, can’t carry off a tuxedo like he can.
 Besides it’d be better to travel like Superman wearing a cape and underwear over my pants is much more my style.